 Civil unrest and political tension

-You could encounter demonstrations and protests.
+Use common sense and avoid any demonstrations.
 Large public gatherings of this nature can turn violent.

 Serious roadside security incidents can happen with little warning.
 Road blocks, car-jackings, stone-throwing and shootings are infrequent but can be dangerous.
 Major routes have been affected, particularly the RP1 road to the south-east, between Noumea and Mont-Dore, and the highway north from Noumea to Tontouta International Airport.
 Local authorities can close RP1 and other major roads without warning.